How To Write A Product Review In 13 Steps: The Best Way to Engage Your Audience

 In its simplest form, social proof in a review can be screenshots from social media sites showing a customer's positive review of the products.
 Look on Facebook, Twitter, Instagram, Tic Toc, etc,

 The best social proof comes from influencers and celebrities, so add them to your review if you can find them.

 Side tip: You can also link out to social proof, and if you have a large following yourself, you could ask your audience what they think of the product and add the replies into the review.

 Providing alternative products in your review will add another layer of trust.
 The reader will feel like you're helping them and start to trust your every word.

-If the product you’re reviewing is good, add the alternative products, but downplay them a little.
+If the product you're reviewing is good, cover comparable products, but downplay them a little.

 For example, this product is fantastic, but if it's out of your price range, maybe consider this less expensive similar product that's not as good but will still get the job done.